Logius-standaarden/fsc-external-contract/specifications.md

 ## Outway

-The Inway **MUST** include external contract reference properties in transaction log records as `additional_data` when the Transaction log extension is used
+The Outway **MUST** include external contract reference properties in transaction log records as `additional_data` when the Transaction log extension is used